Home » HISTORY OF ALTERNATIVE MEDICINE

 You may be new to using alternative medicine or perhaps you have already seen the amazing benefits alternative medicine and alternative therapies can bring to your life.
 But do you know how long it has been practiced and where it originated?
 Well, let me take you on a journey into the fascinating history of alternative medicine.

 The history of Alternative Medicine is an interesting one and has links with many different cultures.
 However, it’s difficult to say exactly when Alternative Medicine began, in part because up until recently the practices that fall under this term were the conventional medical practices of their time.
 But if we go back in history and trace several of the forms of healing that are now labeled as an alternative, we find that their origins go back as much as 5000 years.

-One of the oldest forms of alternative medicine can be traced back through Chinese history.
+One of the oldest forms of alternative medicine can be traced back to Chinese history.
 The ancient Chinese, in much the same way as alternative medicine, is used today, based their healing on the importance of the body and spirit being in balance.
 Much of the philosophy of Chinese Medicine is based on Taoist and Buddhist principals and the belief that a person and their environment are closely interlinked.
 The widely known principles of Yin and Yang come from Chinese Medicine and are integral to its practice.